goinvo/goinvo.com/src/case-studies/wuxi-nextcode-familycode.md

 ### Problem

 Carrier screening results are complicated.
 People typically don't have the expertise to understand genetic results, let alone know what to do with them.
-In fact, only 14% of PCP's are confident in interpreting genetic test results[^2].
+In fact, only 14% of PCPs are confident in interpreting genetic test results[^2].
 While genetic counselors can help clinicians with genetic interpretation, there is a severe shortage with only ~3,800 genetic counselors in the US[^3], causing a limiting factor for clinician adoption.

 ### Solution